rf-developer/cicd_with_gitops/cloud-deploy/README.md

 https://cloud.google.com/deploy/docs/quickstart-basic

 ##
-In this quickstart we will show

- you how to use Google Cloud Deploy to deliver a sample application image named echoserver to a sequence of two Google Kubernetes Engine clusters.
+In this quickstart we will show you how to use Google Cloud Deploy to deliver a sample application image named **"echoserver"** to two different GKE clusters.

-In this quickstart, you'll do the following:
+Steps include

+1. Set up role
-Create the two clusters.
+2. Create the two clusters.
+3. Create configuration files

-Create a Skaffold configuration and a Kubernetes manifest to specify the (pre-built) container image to deploy.
+    + a Skaffold configuration and
+    + a Kubernetes manifest to specify the (pre-built) container image to deploy.

 Define your Google Cloud Deploy delivery pipeline and deployment targets, which point to the two clusters.